How to Apply

 What's the application process?

-In order to be recognized as an Internal candidate, it is important that current BIDMC employees always apply through the new mycareer site on the BIDMC portal and use their BIDMC email to create their BIDMC candidate profile.
+In order to be recognized as an Internal candidate, it is important that current BIDMC employees always apply through MyCareer on the BIDMC employee portal and use their BIDMC email to create a candidate profile.

 Can I submit my resume by mail or email?